-With the Xbox One X set to join the Xbox One S this fall, Microsoft's console lineup has never been so exciting -- or confusing.
+With the shiny new Xbox One X joining the Xbox One S on store shelves, Microsoft's console lineup has never been so exciting — or confusing.

 Both systems sport sleek designs, can play varying degrees of 4K content and have oddly similar names that are one letter apart from causing Christmas morning disasters all over the country.
 So why is one system $499 and the other $249?

 To help you avoid heartbreak this holiday, we've broken down the key differences between the Xbox One X and Xbox One S so that you can snag the Xbox that's right for you — or your 4K-obsessed loved one.

 Microsoft calls the One X the smallest Xbox ever made, and while it is in fact a tiny bit slimmer than the One S, it's slightly larger in other areas.
 The 8.4-pound One X is also notably heavier than the 6.4-pound One S.

 Still, both consoles look virtually identical in the flesh, with strikingly sleek designs that will have no problem sliding into your entertainment center.
 The One X sports a dark gray finish while the One S ships in white, though there are a handful of limited-edition One S models that come in other colors.

 4K Gaming and HDR